More side bending

 (Integrating the chest, lesson 4, part 1)

 Because a stiff chest impedes swinging your legs and pelvis, anything you do to help the ribs soften will also help the pelvis swivel.
-The legs become lighter and freer, as this lessons makes clear.
+The legs become lighter and freer, as this lesson makes clear.

 Here you continue the theme of a clock dial with more details using the left arm.
 As your self-image becomes more and more whole around the arm and the ribs, the movement also grows in ease, range, and softness.